-January 2022 -- (1) Harvard University (2) Amherst College (3) Highstead Foundation
+October 2022 -- (1) Harvard University (2) Amherst College (3) Highstead Foundation

 Summary: Our research assessed the impacts of new land protection on local property tax rates in more than 1400 municipalities in New England between 1990 and 2015.
-Although new protection was substantial, we found small average impacts on tax rates.
-The average annual area of new protection of 85 acres was associated with an increase in a homeowner's annual tax bill of just \$0.72 per \$100,000 of property value.
-Tax rate impacts varied based on the type of protection and characteristics of the town or city.
+Although new protection was substantial, we found small average impacts on property tax rates.
+100 acres of new protection were associated with an increase in a homeowner's annual property tax bill of just \$1.16 per \$100,000 of property value.
+Property tax impacts varied based on the type of protection and characteristics of the town or city.
 We found greater impacts for towns that were growing slowly, had lower median household incomes, or fewer second homes.
-Where they had the greatest effects, the impact for 85 acres of new protection ranged from a \$5 to \$30 annual tax bill increase per \$100,000 of property value.
+Where they had the greatest effects, 100 acres of new protection resulted in annual property tax bill increases of up to \$10 per \$100,000 of property value.